awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/CWL_Insights-Saving-Queries.md

-# Saving and Re\-running CloudWatch Logs Insights Queries<a name="CWL_Insights-Saving-Queries"></a>
+# Saving and re\-running CloudWatch Logs Insights queries<a name="CWL_Insights-Saving-Queries"></a>

-After you have created a query, you can save it so that you can run it again later\.
-Your saved queries are kept in a folder structure to help you keep them organized\.
-You can save as many as 1000 CloudWatch Logs Insights queries, per Region per account\.
+After you create a query, you can save it, and run it again later\.
+Queries are saved in a folder structure, so you can organized them\.
+You can save as many as 1000 queries per region and per account\.

-To save a query, you must be logged in to a role that has the `logs:PutQueryDefinition` permission\.
-To see a list of saved queries, you must be logged in to a role that has the `logs:DescribeQueryDefinitions ` permission\.
+To save a query, you must be logged into a role that has the permission `logs:PutQueryDefinition`\.
+To see a list of your saved queries, you must be logged into a role that has the permission`logs:DescribeQueryDefinitions`\.

 **To save a query**

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **Insights**\.
+1. In the navigation pane, choose **Logs**, and then choose **Logs Insights**\.

 1. In the query editor, create a query\.